semiller10/postnovo/README.md

 Post-processing peptide de novo sequences to improve their accuracy

 ## Quick Start

+Much more detail and other options can be found in the [Postnovo Wiki pages](https://github.com/semiller10/postnovo/wiki).

 1. Postnovo runs on a Unix-like OS.
 Use a powerful server or desktop with plenty of available disk space (~25 GB).
 2. Download and decompress the latest [release](https://github.com/semiller10/postnovo/releases).
 3. Use Python 3.